IRA limits and eligibility

 Traditional and Roth IRA contribution limits for individuals

-Contribution limits are subject to annual cost of living adjustments as set forth in the Pension Protection Act of 2006.
-If you're age 50 or older, you may qualify for an additional catch-up contribution.
+Contribution limits are subject to annual cost-of-living adjustments.
+If you're age 50 or older, you may qualify for an additional catch-up contribution and beginning in 2024, the catch-up is subject to a cost-of-living adjustment as well.

 Contribution limits for married couples